Labonneguigue/CarND-Unscented-Kalman-Filter-Project/README.md

 #### Measurement Step

 The measurement step moves the gaussian distribution predicted by the prediction step according to the receive actual sensor measurement.

-Here are 2 often used shortcuts to reduce the computation:

-*   Reuse the generated sigma points from the prediction step.
+The shortcut that is often used is to generated sigma points from the prediction step.
-*

 To be able to use the generated sigma points from the prediction step, I mapped them onto the measurement space.